wridgeu/chrome-extension-video-playbackrate/README.md

 Due to limited time and some irl wrist issues I'm just getting started with this and build it in public in order to hold myself accountable and actually pull through. 🪅

+## ToDo high prio
+- two options for settings -> always apply or not and set default speed
+- popup only sets speed, gets its display value from current displayed video

 ## ToDo

 - [ ] Actually implement the core/base functionality (KISS)